 Best Stride Length For Elliptical

-The below table is considered a universal recommendation for the optimal stride length based on your height.
+The below table is considered a universal recommendation for the best stride length for an elliptical based on your height.

-Optimal Elliptical Stride Length for Your Height Chart
+Optimal Elliptical Machine Stride Length for Your Height Chart

 Optimal Stride Length

 5’9” – 6’0”